 and prepared by the Stary Teatr

-(Old Theatre) in Krakow.
-Grzegorzewski simultaneously became the theatre's new artistic director and a spate of actors who had worked with him at the Teatr Studio (Studio Theatre), including Wojciech Malajkat and Zbigniew Zamachowski, migrated to the National.
+in Krakow.
+Grzegorzewski simultaneously became the theatre's new artistic director and a spate of actors who had worked with him at the Studio Theatre, including Wojciech Malajkat and Zbigniew Zamachowski, migrated to the National Theatre.
 Grzegorzewski also enlisted the services of a number of actors from Krakow theatres.
 Exceptional talents like Jerzy Trela, Jerzy Radziwilowicz

 and Beata Fudelaj began appearing regularly in Grzegorzewski's productions, which also featured often excellent performances by actors of the older generation, including Jerzy Lapinski, Ignacy Gogolewski

 and Igor Przegrodzki.
-At the same time, the playbills of the National Theatre boasted of such notable directors as Henryk Tomaszewski
+At the same time, the playbills of the National Theatre boasted notable directors such as Henryk Tomaszewski

 , Maciej Prus and Kazimierz Kutz

 .
-In 1998 the National Theatre inaugurated operations of its small stage known as the Scena przy Wierzbowej (Stage on Willow Street).
+In 1998 the National Theatre inaugurated operations of its small stage known as the Stage on Willow Street.
 The new artistic director's first production was Stanislaw Wyspianski

 's A November Night

 (1997).
 This play was to delineate the theatre's direction for subsequent seasons.
-Grzegorzewski sought to turn the National into the "House of Wyspianski," admiring this artist for combining the Romantic theatre tradition with a vision of a theatre for the future in his plays.
+Grzegorzewski sought to turn the National Theatre into the 'House of Wyspianski,' admiring this artist for combining the Romantic theatre tradition with a vision of a theatre for the future in his plays.
 Grzegorzewski directed productions of Wyspianski's The Judges